Skip to main content

 • “Unit chatter is hilarious.”

-• “Laughing my ass off; I save the replay, press end battle and am rewarded with a post-battle animation spazout, my victorious dude stands fist-pumping the enemy army dude in the shield at 600 beats per minute.”
+• “Laughing my ass off, I save the replay, press end battle and am rewarded with a post-battle animation spazout, my victorious dude stands fist-pumping the enemy army dude in the shield at 600 beats per minute.”

-• “Too bad it's not funny; there's no sense of achievement, and it's a total failure in terms of strategic and tactical play.”
+• “Too bad it's not funny; there's no sense of achievement, and a total failure in terms of strategic and tactical play.”

-• “I love both micro and macro managing, but this is so ham-fisted it's not funny.”
+• “I love both micro and macro managing, but this is so hamfisted it's not funny.”

 • “The game’s historical setting immerses you in the rise of Rome, and the detailed visuals and epic scale of battles enhance the overall atmosphere.”